-Guy S. Diamond, Gary M. Diamond, and Suzanne A. Levy defined the parameters of ABFT.
+Dr. Diamond, along with Gary M. Diamond and Suzanne A. Levy, defined the parameters of ABFT.
 Their book Attachment-Based Family Therapy for Depressed Adolescents is known as the ABFT manual.
 The American Psychological Association published the book in 2014.

 How Attachment-Based Family Therapy Repairs Relationships

 The structure of ABFT includes five distinct treatment phases.
 These phases are sometimes referred to as “treatment tasks.”
 In addition, each phase has clear goals and strategies.
 Therefore, ABFT provides a clear road map to healing and recovery.
 Each step of the process repairs ruptures in the attachment relationship.

 “A challenge with other family therapy approaches is that when parents admit their child to treatment, parents are often focused on their child’s behavior, resulting in parental anxiety, anger, and resentment,” says Dr. Nosal.
 “ABFT provides the opportunity for the family therapist to work individually with parents to identify their own childhood attachment ruptures.
 This process moves parents away from being focused on behavior to being emotionally focused, resulting in greater understanding of their child’s experience and feelings.”